Residential and Commercial Utility Customer Databases and Forecasting/Analysis Models

 • MAISY data have provided the information basis for development of several US Department of Energy energy efficiency standards.

-• Finally, our analytic reputation is outstanding.
+• Finally, our analytical reputation is outstanding.
 We were among the first to apply machine learning to integrate and validate disparate data sources and have extended applications to include a variety of statistical enhancements.
 Our patented business intelligence drill-down software (US Patent 5,894,311, Computer-Based Visual Data Evaluation) has been licensed by every major business intellegence software and database provider including Microsoft, SAP, Oracle, and others.

 Recent Updates, Notes & White Papers

-Grid Technologies Residential Smart Grid and Load Management Technologies Can Offset Near-term Challenges of Unexpected Surges in Electricity Demand New - Hourly Loads Added to EIA RECS Databases New RECS whole building and end-use hourly loads data for 18,400+ US households support smart grid, and demand response program development. ev hourly loads databases Evaluate current and potential EV/PHEV hourly loads for individual households in any US ZIP code: Scope 3 Reporting Risks New York Attorney General’s emissions lawsuit highlights scope 3 reporting risks associated with innacurate emissions reporting.
-This paper shows how index-based statistics avoid reporting errors .
+Grid Technologies Residential Smart Grid and Load Management Technologies Can Offset Near-term Challenges of Unexpected Surges in Electricity Demand New - Hourly Loads Added to EIA RECS Databases New RECS whole building and end-use hourly loads data for 18,400+ US households support smart grid, and demand response program development.

 See Additional Publications